ruby-conferences/rc-org-site/README.md

 # Ruby Conferences

-[rubyconferences.org][r] is a basic list of Ruby conferences, published collaboratively with the Ruby community.
+[RubyConferences.org][r] is a simple list of Ruby conferences, published collaboratively with the Ruby community.
 Filtered event news is available in the [feed][f] and [@rubyconferences][t].